ned14/outcome/doc/md/03-tutorialB.md

-# Tutorial part B: Don't use the E in expected<T, E>!
+# Expected<T, E> in Practice
 \anchor tutorial_whynot

 [TOC]

-Outcome provides a number of utility classes useful for ultra lightweight and constant time error handling in C++ 14 and later.
-One of these is \ref outcome_expected_reference "a highly conforming expected<T, E> implementation" which is currently before the ISO C++ standards Library Evolution Working Group for standardisation. `expected<T, E>` is a very flexible and generic utility class allowing perhaps too much unwise customisation in the hands of its users, so Outcome also provides a family of more hard coded and deliberately less flexible refinements to `expected<T, E>` called `outcome<T>` and `result<T>` the use of which ought to generate more maintainable code bases and require less typing of boilerplate by the programmer.

-This tutorial is therefore split into three parts:
+Outcome's design rationale and tutorial is split into three parts:
 1. The first part (\ref tutorial_expected "part A") provides a broad overview of error handling in C++ in general and how the `expected<T, E>` proposed for standardisation will contribute to that big menu of error handling design patterns available to the C++ programmer.
-This part isn't relevant to Outcome the library, but places it in context.
+This part places Outcome the library in context.
-2. The second part (part B, this part) describes why you probably ought to not use unrestricted `expected<T, E>` in any real world code base and why you ought to use the refinements of `outcome<T>` or `result<T>` instead.
+2. The second part (part B, this part) describes some design anti-patterns common with inexperienced usage of `expected<T, E>` in C++ which you ought to avoid.
+It shows you how to use `expected<T, E>` in a way which integrates well with the C++ 11 STL's standard error code facilities `std::error_code` and `std::error_category`.
-3. The third part (\ref tutorial_outcome "part C") walks you through using Outcome's refinements `outcome<T>` and `result<T>`, plus its `extended_error_code`.
-Usage is very similar to Expected, but with less typing and more convenient extensions.
+3. The third part (\ref tutorial_outcome "part C") walks you through using Outcome's `expected<T, E>` refinements `outcome<T>` and `result<T>`, plus its `extended_error_code`.
+Usage is very similar to Expected, but with less typing, less runtime overhead and more convenient extensions.

 <hr><br>